 Step 4

-You'll be asked where the partition should end and here you fill in the (maximum) value of the Big Storage disk.
-In this example this value is 4398GB:
+You will then be asked where the partition should end, and here you enter the desired (maximum) value of your VPS' / Block Storage disk.
+In this example, 4398GB (the amount behind Disk in step 2):

 End?
 (2199GB)?
 4398GB